Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Steel mesh fence cordon.
 Students crossing St Asaph St from Madras St to red zone, St Asaph St / High St

-Further S down Madras St, workmen on scaffolding at NZ Broadcasting School repaired quake cracks on the wall with epoxy glue.
-Cracks showed all over the wall, like 1 000s more Christchurch bldgs, repaired with epoxy glue, then repainted.
+Further south down Madras St workmen on scaffolding at NZ Broadcasting School repaired wall-cracks with epoxy glue.
+Cracks were all over the wall like 1 000s more Christchurch buildings repaired with epoxy-glue, then repainted.

-On the opp side of Madras St, a closed bldg with a relocation notice painted in red & yellow on a quake cracked window:
+Opposite side of Madras St: a closed building with a relocation notice painted in red & yellow on a cracked-window:

 NOW AT